 - To appreciate yoga as one of many useful tools for experiencing life more fully.

-In the process of fulfilling these goals, I have participated in these continuing education workshops:
+In the process of fulfilling these goals, I have participated in these continuing education workshops and new certifications:

 It's about the journey and the destination.